EMPLOYER ADMINISTRATIVE RESPONSIBILITIES

 For insured group health plans, name, address, and EIN of employer sponsoring plan and whether the coverage is a QHP enrolled in through the SHOP and the SHOP’s unique identifier

-Initial drafts of the reporting forms insurers will use to report health coverage were posted on the IRS website on July 24, 2014.
-Final versions for actual filing will be posted at a later date.
-Links to the draft forms are below.
+The reporting forms insurers will use to report health coverage were posted on the IRS website on February 9, 2015.
+Links to the forms are below.

 Health Plan Identifier (HPID)